-The continued support of Remy Cointreau gives the company the ongoing ability to continue to expand its investment program into bulk whisky stocks.
-With the global route to market fully integrated, the company will focus on building breadth and depth of distribution and increased rate of sale, in key markets.
+Our continued positive performance trend is supported by Remy Cointreau who gives the Company the ongoing ability to continue to expand its investment program into bulk whisky stocks.
+With the global route to market fully integrated, the Company will focus on building breadth and depth of distribution and increased rate of sale, in key markets.